Buffered Channels in Go

 Successfully wrote 1 to channel

-Since the main Goroutine sleeps for 1 second before starting to read from the channel, the program will not print anything for the next 1 second.
+Since the main Goroutine sleeps for 1 second before reading from the channel, the program will not print anything for the next 1 second.

 read value 0 from channel